1. The basics

 The table shows all Checkmk-specific environment variables that you can use when starting the container to set up your container as desired.

-To do this, specify the variable values in the compose file or in the parameter list when calling docker container run
+To do this, specify the variable values in the compose file or in the parameter list when calling docker container run in the same form as the previously mentioned environment variables CMK_PASSWORD and TZ.

 |